Blending old-school power chords with hardcore thrash, Bad Religion formed in Woodland Hills, California, in 1980.

-The debut album from these SoCal brats scarcely resembled the harmony-drenched pop-punk Bad Religion had successfully purveyed for over two decades, laying the groundwork for California punksters like Green Day and The Offspring.
+The debut album from these SoCal brats scarcely resembled the harmony-drenched pop-punk they successfully purveyed for over two decades, laying the groundwork for California punksters like Green Day and The Offspring.

-Funded by a $1,000 loan from his dad, the album kick-started guitarist Brett Gurewitz’s Epitaph label (now home – via its Anti-imprint – to Tom Waits).
+Funded by a $1,000 loan from his dad, the album kick-started guitarist Brett Gurewitz’s Epitaph label (which became home – via its Anti-imprint – to Tom Waits).

 Gurewitz quit the band in the 90s when he was strung out on drugs and was replaced by Brian Baker from Minor Threat.